 - One of the antioxidants, chlorogenic acid (CLA), has also been tied directly to preventing retinal damage, so our eyes last longer and work better.

-- It increases fat burning capability by 10% in overweight people, and up to 30% in lean individuals.
+- It increases fat burning capability by 10% in overweight people and up to 30% in lean individuals.

 - Just the smell of coffee reduces our stress levels.

-- It provides up to a 20% decreased risk of having a stroke and does not increase the risk for heart disease, and in women it may reduce the risk, in fact.
+- It provides up to a 20% decreased risk of having a stroke and does not increase the risk of heart disease, and in women, it may reduce the risk, in fact.
 On the plus side, if you do have a heart attack, and if you drink more than 2 cups of coffee per day on a regular basis, you have a significantly better chance of surviving.

 - Men apparently have an exclusive benefit, too.
-In a 12-year study of 46,000 men there was a significant protective effect (27%) against gout when 4 or more cups of coffee (900 ml) were consumed daily.
+In a 12-year study of 46,000 men, there was a significant protective effect (27%) against gout when 4 or more cups of coffee (900 ml) were consumed daily.

 - Ingredients (per cup) include 11% of your Recommended Daily Allowance (RDA) of vitamin B2, 6% of your B5, and four more essential nutrients including vitamin B3, potassium, manganese, and magnesium—but don't overlook the fact that each cup also provides 1.8 g of fiber, which is more than 6% of your daily requirement.
 Those numbers really start to add up as you drink your second, third and fourth coffee of the day!